saulocantanhede/tfgreek2/docs/features/before.md

 ## Feature description

-This feature provides all the material pressent before a word.
+The `before` feature includes all material found before a word, such as punctuation marks and special characters.
 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

 ## Feature values